Cordtus/cw-gas-test/README.md

-# Babylon Gas Test
+# CosmWasm Gas Test

-A toolkit for measuring and analyzing gas costs for data storage on the Babylon blockchain.
+A toolkit for measuring and analyzing gas costs for CosmWasm contract data storage.
 This repository contains a CosmWasm smart contract and automated testing tools to measure transaction costs for various message sizes and formats.

-For a detailed analysis of initial findings produced by this test, (with default parameters) see this [quick analysist](https://gist.github.com/Cordtus/8753d81f135055e06973894cb3455f05).
+For a detailed analysis of initial findings produced by this test on `babylong-testnet-5`, (with default parameters) see this [quick analysist](https://gist.github.com/Cordtus/8753d81f135055e06973894cb3455f05).

 ## Key Findings

-Storage costs on Babylon follow a linear model:
+Storage costs as tested follow a linear model:

 - Base cost: ~124,174 gas units (~0.000248 BBN)
 - Marginal cost: ~40.34 gas units per byte (~0.00000008 BBN)